lewiscollard/django-flexible-images/README.md

 There are a few arguments you can pass to the tag if required:

 * `container`: The HTML tag in which to wrap the image.
 Defaults to `div`.
+* `no_css`: Disables adding inline CSS.
+Use this if you're taking care of sizing the image yourself.
+Defaults to `False`.
+Note that if you're doing this and you do not have `sorl-thumbnail` installed, `{% flexible_image %}` is effectively a no-op!
 * `classes`: A space-separated list of extra classes to apply to the container element.
+Defaults to empty string.
+* `inner_classes`: A space-separated list of exta classes to apply to the image itself (which is wrapped in the container to which `classes` is applied).
 Defaults to empty string.
 * `alt`: [Alt text](https://en.wikipedia.org/wiki/Alt_attribute) for the
   image.
 For purely decorative images, this should be an empty string (the default).
 For images that convey information that can be textually described,